 Kara has written regularly for The Huffington Post, The Today Show, Parenting.com.
 Scary Mommy, and Mamalode and has also been published on Club Mid, Mamapedia, Your Tango, Pathoes, and other sites.
 In addition, much of her work has been featured on the Today Show’s social media sites and Kara has over 2 million readers on her Today Show webpage.
 In 2015, her essay, “To the Mom at the Water Park,” was the third most viewed article on Today Parents for the year.
 Kara’s work has also been seen in other ways, as she was the Contributing Editor at Cargo Literary, a travel magazine, and was on the advisory board for the film, Zero Weeks—a film discussing the lack of paid parental leave in the United States.

-She’s been married to her high school sweetheart for 15 years, is a mother of two small children who inform all of her writing and her perspective, and has been an English teacher for 16 years.
+She’s been married to her high school sweetheart for almost 16 years, is a mother of two small children who inform all of her writing and her perspective, and has been an English teacher for 16 years.
 Together with her family, she does small scale farming on the family homestead, Aisling House (Aisling is Irish for “dream”), a southern-style farmhouse located in the Appalachian mountains of Pennsylvania.
 Much of her work draws on the natural world found just right outside her door.